Zed-Inc/nim_braces/ReadMe.md

 *NOTE: it is still recommended you use normal nim whitespace indentation of 2 spaces when structuring your code,
-       this transpiler does not enforce indentation it uses the indentation that is already placed in the file
+       this transpiler does not enforce indentation it uses the indentation that is already placed in the file also make sure there is a space between an opening brace and the end of the if/while/proc definition

 ## Running
 for help run nim_braces --help